Beko Ransome-Kuti: Career and activism

 Ransome-Kuti returned to Nigeria in 1963 upon obtaining his degree.
-He was deeply affected by the events of 1977 when soldiers under the orders of T. Y. Danjuma's military government stormed his brother Fela Kuti's nightclub, destroyed his medical clinic and killed his mother.
+He was deeply affected by the events of 1977, when soldiers under the orders of T. Y. Danjuma, then Chief of Army staff, stormed his brother Fela Kuti's nightclub, destroyed his medical clinic and killed his mother.
 He became chairman of the Lagos branch of the Nigerian Medical Association and its national deputy, campaigning against the lack of drugs in hospitals.

 In 1984, Fela was arrested and sentenced to 10 years in prison by the government of General Muhammadu Buhari.
 Ransome-Kuti was also jailed, and his medical association was banned.
 He was released in 1985 when Buhari was deposed by General Ibrahim Babangida; Babangida then invited him to participate in the government.

 Ransome-Kuti helped to form Nigeria's first human rights organisation, the Campaign for Democracy, which in 1993 opposed the dictatorship of General Sani Abacha.
 In 1995, a military tribunal sentenced him to life in prison for bringing the mock trial of Olusegun Obasanjo to the attention of the world.
 He was adopted as a prisoner of conscience by Amnesty International and freed in 1998 following the death of Sani Abacha.

 Ransome-Kuti was a fellow of the West African College of Physicians and Surgeons, a leading figure in the British Commonwealth's human rights committee, chair of the Committee for the Defense of Human Rights and executive director of the Centre for Constitutional Governance.